irekasoft/TimeTracker---CoreData-Demo-/ReadMe.md

 So wherever on class, just import `#import <TimeTrackerKit/TimeTrackerKit.h>` to access the data.

 2. To make CoreData extension-ability we need to turn-on 'AppGroups'.
 Name it 'group.yourcompany.yourapp' on each of the main app, watch kit app, and today's extension.

+# Issue

+Well, we can add data from Widget but when we back to app, it doesnt refresh automatically.

 ---------